Ooonana/Guide-to-installing-android-on-kindle/README.md

 1. Jailbreak your Kindle.
 I personally used [winterbreak](https://kindlemodding.org/jailbreaking/WinterBreak/)
 2. Set up mrpi and install Kual.
 The process is included in the winterbreak site

-3. Download the Kdroid.zip file on the release page. unzip it.
+3. Download the appropriate .zip matching your device file on the release page. unzip it.

 (If you get a virus detection error, your computer denys you, follow these instructions: make an empty folder. then open virus settings -> exclusion -> add exclusion folder and select the folder you created.
 Move the zip file to the folder you created. unzip it from there.)